Devin McCourty: 2017

 McCourty and Patrick Chung remained the starting safety duo with Duron Harmon acting as the third safety to begin the regular season.
-In Week 5, he collected a season-high 11 solo tackles during a 19–14 victory at the Tampa Bay Buccaneers.
-The following week, he made five combined tackles, a pass deflection, and intercepted a pass by Josh McCown in the Patriots' 24–17 victory at the New York Jets in Week 6.
-On December 11, 2017, McCourty collected seven solo tackles and sacked quarterback Jay Cutler during a 27–20 loss at the Miami Dolphins.
+In Week 5, he collected a season-high 11 solo tackles during a 19–14 victory at the Buccaneers.
+The following week, he made five combined tackles, a pass deflection, and intercepted a pass by Josh McCown in the Patriots' 24–17 victory at the Jets in Week 6.
+On December 11, 2017, McCourty collected seven solo tackles and sacked quarterback Jay Cutler during a 27–20 loss at the Dolphins.
 The sack became his third of his career.
 McCourty finished the season with a career-high 97 combined tackles (80 solo), five pass deflections, an interception, and a sack in 16 games and 16 starts.
-Pro Football Focus gave McCourty an overall grade of 82.6, ranking 23rd among all qualified safeties in 2017.

-The New England Patriots finished first in the AFC East with a 13–3 record and received a first round bye and home-field advantage.
-They defeated the Tennessee Titans in the AFC Divisional Round and the Jacksonville Jaguars in the AFC Championship Game.
+The Patriots finished first in the AFC East with a 13–3 record and received a first round bye and home-field advantage.
+They defeated the Tennessee Titans in the AFC Divisional Round and the Jacksonville Jaguars in the AFC Championship.
 On February 4, 2018, McCourty started in Super Bowl LII and collected seven combined tackles and two pass deflections in the Patriots' 41–33 loss to the Philadelphia Eagles.

 2018

-In the preseason, Devin McCourty was reunited with his brother Jason McCourty, who played as cornerback for the Tennessee Titans from 2009 to 2016 and the winless Cleveland Browns in 2017.
+In the preseason, Devin McCourty was reunited with his brother Jason, who played as cornerback for the Titans from 2009 to 2016 and the winless Cleveland Browns in 2017.
 Jason started as the number two cornerback in New England's secondary and formed a strong duo with All-Pro corner Stephon Gilmore.

-In Week 8 against the Buffalo Bills, McCourty had his only interception of the season, an 84-yard pick six off Derek Anderson as the Patriots won the game 25–6.
+In Week 8 against the Bills, McCourty had his only interception of the season, an 84-yard pick six off Derek Anderson as the Patriots won the game 25–6.
 According to ESPN, McCourty reached a speed of 22.05 miles per hour on the play, the fastest speed recorded on a touchdown that season.
+In the 2018 season, McCourty finished with 82 total tackles (59 solo), one interception, four passes defended, and one forced fumble.

-McCourty helped the Patriots win Super Bowl LIII; he and his brother became the first twins to play in the same Super Bowl.
+McCourty helped the Patriots win Super Bowl LIII over the Los Angeles Rams; he and his brother became the first twins to play in the same Super Bowl.
+He was ranked 89th by his fellow players on the NFL Top 100 Players of 2019.